TritonDataCenter/rfd/rfd/0026/README.md

 to experiment with various approaches to provisioning in order to come up with an acceptable solution.
 The provisioning design is TBD.

+A challenge facing the placement of NFS server zones is whether to place them greedily (like DAPI currently does), or to spread them out.
+Greedy placement fills up servers faster, leaving more servers free for larger allocations; this improves density in the datacenter.
+However, greedy placement also directly conflicts with the ability to resize NFS server zones; resizing a storage volume up is a relativey common operation, but is a dodgy operation on a server which has already used up its reserved RAM and disk.
+Giving NFS server zones a fixed upper limit (i.e. 1TiB) helps mitigate this problem.

 #### Mixing compute containers and volume containers

+Mixing compute and volume containers has some advantages: since the server fleet does not need to be split, there is more potential to spread volumes across the entire datacenter; the failure of individual servers is less likely to have a wide-spread effect.
+There are also disadvantages: dedicated volume servers likely need platform updates less often, thus having the potential for better uptime.

+The main challenge with mixing compute and volume containers from DAPI's perspective is that volume containers are disk-heavy, while packages for compute containers have (and assume) a more balanced mix between memory, disk, and CPU.
+E.g. if a package gets 1/4 of a server's RAM, it typically also gets roughly 1/4 of the disk.
+The disk-heavy volume containers upset this balance, with at least three (non-exclusive) solutions:

+* We accept that mixing compute and volume containers on the same servers will leave more memory not reserved to containers.
+This would leave more for the ZFS ARC, but how much is too much?

+* We allow the overprovisioning of disk.
+A lot of disk in typical cloud deployments remain unused, thus this would increase utilization, but sometimes those promises are all called in on the same server.
+Programs often degrade more poorly under low-disk conditions than low-ram, which can still page out.

+* We add a tier of packages that are RAM-heavy.
+These could be more easily slotted in on servers which have one or more volumes.
+It's uncertain how much the demand for RAM-heavy packages can compensate for volume containers.

 #### Expressing locality with affinity filters